Tomb of Antony and Cleopatra: Primary source location

 describe Cleopatra VII moving between her palace and the tomb in her last days.
-Strabo and John (Bishop of Nikiu) place her palace on the island of Antirhodos.
+Strabo and John of Nikiû place her palace on the island of Antirhodos.
 Plutarch and Suetonius say that Augustus completed the unfinished tomb and buried Cleopatra VII and Marc Antony together in regal fashion.
 Cassius Dio mentions about the mausoleum that "the upper part of it next to the roof was not yet fully completed" at the time of Cleopatra's death and that Cleopatra and Anthony "were both embalmed in the same fashion and buried in the same tomb".

 Archaeologist Franck Goddio has spent 25 years performing a geophysical survey of the bay of Alexandria, revealing many Ptolemaic structures which reside under at least 16 feet of water, some under another 16 feet or more of sediment.
 He has identified the submerged island of Antirhodos along with remains of a palace that contains artifacts from the reign of Cleopatra VII and an Isis temple.
 Currently, only this temple of Isis has been located in Alexandria.

 Goddio assumes Cleopatra VII's mausoleum to be located on the submerged Antirhodos Island between the palace and the Isis temple.